xonq/tutorials/funannotate.md

 <br /><br />

 ### 3. Predict genes
 This is the first prominent plug I'm going to make for installing [my scripts](https://gitlab.com/xonq/mycotools_scripts/-/blob/master/README.md).
 They are not necessary, but because I repeat many of these processes I've automated a good portion of downstream analyses.
-Furthermore, I created a database, "mycodb", of all NCBI and JGI sequence data (not transcript data at the moment), so if you want to skip downloading proteomes then you can learn how to acquire them from the database by asking Zach to teach you (tutorial in progress).
+Furthermore, I created a database, "mycodb", of all NCBI and JGI protein and genomic sequence data and these data can easily be copied for your analysis instead of downloading.

 Download/compile necessary data and information:
 - transcript/EST evidence from the most closely related available organism(s) in the same genus (JGI/GenBank)
-    * if using JGI, acquire the expressed sequence tags (EST) or refined transcripts (NOT allTranscripts)
+    * If using JGI, acquire the expressed sequence tags (EST) or refined transcripts (NOT allTranscripts)
-    * My script, `jgiDwnld.py` can download these for you.
-Sign-up at [MycoCosm](https://mycocosm.jgi.doe.gov/mycocosm/home), then just prepare a file with the JGI codenames for each organism separated by line, then run `python <SCRIPTS>/jgiDwnld.py -i <INPUT_FILE> -e -t`
+    * My scripts, `jgiDwnld.py`/`ncbiDwnld.py` can download these for you.
+Create an account at [MycoCosm](https://mycocosm.jgi.doe.gov/mycocosm/home) or NCBI, then follow this [brief use guide](https://gitlab.com/xonq/mycotools_scripts/-/blob/master/README.md#jgidwnldpy-ncbidwnldpy)
 - protein evidence from at least 10 closely related organisms (separate by spaces in command)
-    * These can be acquired from the database proteome path, or by setting up a file as described above and then calling `python <SCRIPTS>/jgiDwnld.py -i <INPUT_FILE> -p`
+    * These can be acquired from the lab mycodb via [dbFiles.py](https://gitlab.com/xonq/mycotools_scripts/-/blob/master/README.md#dbFilespy)
-    * NOT YET WORKING: If you want to use NCBI, create a file with BioSample Accessions separated by new lines, then run `python <SCRIPTS>/ncbiDwnld.py -i <INPUT_FILE> -p`

 - run `funannotate species` (container must be active) to find the most closely related BUSCO species database; funannotate will generate a BUSCO species database for your species; funannotate will create and add a BUSCO species database for your organism